jbeich/platform_external_avb/README.md

 overwritten.

-Tamper-evident storage must be used for stored rollback indexes, keys used for verification, and device state (whether the device is LOCKED or UNLOCKED).
+Tamper-evident storage must be used for stored rollback indexes, keys used for verification, device state (whether the device is LOCKED or UNLOCKED), and named persistent values.
 If tampering has been detected the corresponding `AvbOps` operation should fail by e.g. returning `AVB_IO_RESULT_ERROR_IO`.
 It is especially important that verification keys cannot be tampered with since they represent the root-of-trust.